What breed of dog is right for you?

-Choosing a dog with a personality and temperament that really fits your own may be the most important aspect of choosing the perfect dog for your family.
+Choosing a dog with a personality and temperament that really fits your own may be the most important aspect of choosing the perfect dog for your family, different dog breeds play a big part in that decision.
 Different dogs think and act differently – some will fit in with your family, and some won’t.
 This isn’t just a matter of knowing the rules and being housebroken – it’s about how the dog’s personality fits with yours.

 I once found a beautiful Brittany spaniel in the local Humane Society that was loving, intelligent, loyal, and fun-loving – the “perfect” dog.
 But she and I just didn’t get along.
 We were constantly bickering with each other over the slightest things, like college roommates complaining about each other’s dirty socks.

-Knowing the breed dog that fits your personality may take some trial and error, but in the end it’s the key to finding the perfect dog.
+Knowing how different dog breeds act and think can help you find a dog that fits your personality.
+It may take a bit of research, but in the end it’s the key to finding the perfect dog.

-There are two different ways you can go about choosing the dog breed you want.
-Well, three, if you include going to the local animal shelter and getting to know each dog that appeals to you.
-(That isn’t a bad way to do it, actually, but some research ahead of time could keep you from bringing home too much of a surprise).
+There are two different ways you can go about choosing among the dog breeds that will work for you, in addition to going to the local animal shelter and getting to know each dog that appeals to you.

-The first way is to pick a general breed group based on the dogs’ historic roles in human life.
+The first way is to pick one or several general breed groups based on the dogs’ historic roles in human life.
 The other way is to pick a general category of dogs from the way they tend to interact (or not) with people.

-The breed listings on this site are all purebreds, for simplicity, but mutts and mixes of two or more breeds, perhaps from two different groupings, can create a wonderful personality and temperament.
-Terriers crossed with almost anything, for instance, will temper the terrier’s famous hyperactivity.
+The dog breeds listed on this site are all purebreds for simplicity, but mutts and mixes of two or more breeds, perhaps from two different groupings, can create a wonderful personality and temperament.
+Add almost any type of dog with a terrier, for instance, and the new genes will temper the terriers’ famous hyperactivity.
 A greyhound crossed with almost anything will bring a mellow touch to the mix.

 • Sight hounds